nilsmango/project7III/content/qr/privacy-policy.md

 +++
 title = "QR Privacy Policy"
-description = "The privacy policy for 7III QR" date = 2024-09-04
-updated = 2024-09-04
+description = "Read the 7III QR privacy policy, including what QR code data is collected, shared or sold and how to contact project7III with privacy questions." date = 2024-09-04 updated = 2024-09-04
 +++